xiyanxiongnico/AMPGen/README.md

 ---

-### 3. **Classify AMP Candidates**
+### 3. **Identify AMP Candidates**

-The following steps guide you through feature extraction, model training, and classifying new AMP candidates.
+The following steps guide you through feature extraction, model training, and identifying new AMP candidates.

 #### **Feature Extraction**
 Before training the AMP classifier, you must extract features from the sequence data: